-Scientific research and development requires significant amounts of capital and takes a long time to reach commercial viability, if it can be achieved at all.
+Scientific research and development require significant amounts of capital and takes a long time to reach commercial viability, if it can be achieved at all.
 To date, our research and development projects have not produced commercially viable drugs or biologics and may never do so.
 During the research and development process, we may experience technological barriers that we may be unable to overcome.
 Further, certain underlying premises in our development programs are not fully proven.

-Our HBV therapy research and development efforts involve therapeutics based on modulating forms of HBV core proteins with Core protein Allosteric Modifiers (CpAMS).
-The development of our CpAM technology is in early stages, and the commercial feasibility and acceptance of our CpAMs technology is unknown.
-More specifically, the theory that treatment with CpAMs may result in the loss of covalently closed circular DNA (cccDNA) compared to conventional (standard of care) therapies is unproven.
-It is also unknown if the biomarkers assumed to be indicators of active cccDNA (serum viral antigen levels in HBV patients) will be meaningfully altered in patients on treatment with CpAMS.
-Additionally, even if CpAM technology is successful at targeting the HBV core protein and treatment is successful at reducing cccDNA levels in HBV patients, it may not result in a commercially viable drug if there is not a corresponding medical benefit related to the underlying HBV infection.
+Our HBV therapy research and development efforts involve therapeutics based on modulating forms of HBV core proteins with core inhibitors.
+The development of our core inhibitor technology is in early stages, and the commercial feasibility and acceptance of our core inhibitor technology is unknown.
+More specifically, the theory that treatment with core inhibitors may result in more rapid loss of covalently closed circular DNA (cccDNA) compared to conventional (standard of care) therapies is unproven.
+It is also unknown if the biomarkers assumed to be indicators of active cccDNA (serum viral antigen levels in HBV patients) will be meaningfully altered in patients on treatment with core inhibitors.
+Additionally, even if core inhibitor technology is successful at targeting the HBV core protein and treatment is successful at reducing cccDNA levels in HBV patients, it may not result in a commercially viable drug if there is not a corresponding medical benefit related to the underlying HBV infection.

 Similarly, our Microbiome program is based on a novel therapeutic approach designed to treat disorders associated with the microbiome.
 To our knowledge, no companies have received regulatory approval for, or manufactured on a commercial scale, any microbiome-based therapeutics.
-The technology for our microbiome therapy is in nonclinical development and our GEMICEL® dual-targeted release capsule formulation is novel and has not yet shown to deliver successfully live bacteria in patients.
+Our microbiome therapy candidates are in nonclinical and early clinical development, and our GEMICEL® dual-targeted release capsule formulation is novel and has not yet shown to deliver successfully live bacteria in patients.
 The ability to deliver bacteria effectively and reliably to the GI tract is unproven, and, even if it can be proven, it may be difficult or impossible to provide the treatment economically.
 Because of these uncertainties, it is possible that no commercial products will be successfully developed.
-If we are unable to develop successfully commercial products, we will be unable to generate revenue or build a sustainable or profitable business.
+If we are unable to develop successfully commercial products, we will be unable to generate revenue from the sale of products or build a sustainable or profitable business.